Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 ## Leave my root alone!

 ### Attack surface
-Traditionnaly, Docker runs as a daemon owned by root.
+Traditionally, Docker runs as a daemon owned by root.
 That also means that root in the container is actually the root on the host and may be a few commands away from compromising the host.
 More generally, the attacker has to exploit the available attack surface to escape the container.
 There is a huge attack surface, actually: the Linux kernel.
 [Someone wise once said](https://grsecurity.net/huawei_hksp_introduces_trivially_exploitable_vulnerability):

 > The kernel can effectively be thought of as the largest, most vulnerable setuid root binary on the system.